nus-cs2103-AY2223S1/tp/docs/_dg/UseCases.md

 1. User creates a tag.
    @@ -58,51 +62,57 @@ Extensions:
 * 1a.
 Tag already exists.
   * 1a1.
-FoodRem displays error warning to user.
-    Use case resumes from step 1.
+FoodRem displays error warning to user.<br>Use case resumes from step 1.
 ---
 #### UC5: Find Item